AryanK112233/AWS-project-Login-web-app/README.md

 * In a new browser tab, log in to the AWS Lambda console.

 * Choose the orange Create function button.
-* Under Function name, enter desired function name.
+* Under the Function name, enter the desired function name.
-* Select latest Python version from the runtime dropdown and leave the rest of the defaults unchanged.
+* Select the latest Python version from the runtime dropdown and leave the rest of the defaults unchanged.
 Create function.
 *  Under Code source, replace the code provided with the following:
 ***(use Test_lambda_function.py)***